kodekloudhub/terragrunt/README.md

 The structure is under development and prone to breaking changes until v1 is done.

+Each lab contains:
+  - `README.md` - Explains the purpose and guide to creating the lab
+  - `lab-prerequirements` - contains info about what needs to be set up in a lab prior to user interaction
+  - `questions` - contains numbered directories for each question
+    - `questions/lab-prerequirements` - Several labs have prerequirements that need to be fulfilled in order to set up the question.

 ### Question and Technicalities:
  - Talk about separating the labs into multiple questions/blocks or keeping it in "final form"